EVs not boom yet for battery makers

 Utilities are looking at energy storage options and Cosciani believes salt batteries could be the answer.
 ZEBRA batteries operate at high temperatures internally, around 300 degrees Celsius.

-This means they are not affected by changes in temperature outside, Cosciani said, making them a good fit for solar or wind energy producers looking at energy storage options.
+This means they are not affected by changes in temperature outside, Cosciani said, making them a good fit for solar or wind energy producers looking at energy storage options, and alternatives such as zinc-bromide storage for different applications as well.

 Telecommunication masts also have an internal backup power system to guarantee uninterrupted mobile phone service in case of power cuts.